PaulCollins99/Text-Editor-Project/README.md

 - Save File to local storage
 - Open files through easy to use nav bar
 - Delete files (requires a refresh to update the nav bar)
-- Download file as txt
+- Download file as .txt

 Future Features